Uprising in Serbia (1941): Communists

-Decision for preparing struggle in Serbia issued on June 23, 1941 at the meeting of the Provincial Committee for Serbia, which was attended by Aleksandar Ranković, Spasenija Babović, Đuro Strugar, Moma Marković, Ivo Lola Ribar, Blagoje Nešković, Vukica Mitrović, Mirko Tomić, Miloš Matijević, Ljubinka Milosavljević, Vasilije Buha and Milovan Đilas.
-At the meeting were determined party instructors for certain parts of Serbia.
-In light of upcoming struggle, communist had to hasten forming of armed groups and collecting weapons and medical supplies.
-After the meeting, instructors went into their designated areas.
-Moma Markovic by the end of June held meetings with district committees in Jagodina, Niš and Zaječar, Mirko Tomić was in charge for Kruševac, Vasilije Buha went to Niš, Milan Mijalković went in Užice and Čačak, Miodrag Ivković in Šabac.
-Petar Stambolić operated in Pomoravlje area and Miloš Minić in Valjevo area.
+Decisions for a struggle in Serbia were issued on June 23, 1941 at the meeting of the Provincial Committee for Serbia, which was attended by Aleksandar Ranković, Spasenija Babović, Đuro Strugar, Moma Marković, Ivo Lola Ribar, Blagoje Nešković, Vukica Mitrović, Mirko Tomić, Miloš Matijević, Ljubinka Milosavljević, Vasilije Buha and Milovan Đilas.
+At the meeting, party instructors for certain parts of Serbia were decided.
+For the upcoming struggle, the communists had to hasten the forming of armed groups and collecting weapons and medical supplies.
+After the meeting, instructors went to their designated areas.
+By the end of June, Moma Markovic held meetings with district committees in Jagodina, Niš and Zaječar, Mirko Tomić was in charge of Kruševac, Vasilije Buha went to Niš, Milan Mijalković went to Užice and Čačak, Miodrag Ivković to Šabac.
+Petar Stambolić operated in the Pomoravlje area and Miloš Minić in the Valjevo area.
 Several local detachments were formed numbering dozens of partisans.
 Significant amounts of weapons and ammunition were collected.

-Supreme Staff of People's Liberation Partisan Detachments was established on June 27.
+The Supreme Headquarters of the National Liberation Army of Yugoslavia was established on June 27.
 Josip Broz Tito was chosen as Supreme Commander.
-Remaining members were: Milovan Đilas, Edvard Kardelj, Ivan Milutinović, Aleksandar Ranković, Rade Končar, Franc Leskošek, Sreten Žujović, Ivo Lola Ribar and Svetozar Vukmanović.
-On July, in home of Vladislav Ribnikar on Dedinje was held session of Central Committee.
+Other members were: Milovan Đilas, Edvard Kardelj, Ivan Milutinović, Aleksandar Ranković, Rade Končar, Franc Leskošek, Sreten Žujović, Ivo Lola Ribar and Svetozar Vukmanović.
+On July, in the home of Vladislav Ribnikar on Dedinje a session of the Central Committee was held.
 Present were Tito, Ranković, Milutinović, Đilas, Ribar, Vukmanović and Žujović.
-Decision was made on beginning of sabotages and small attacks on German and quisling forces.
-Here was established Supreme Staff for Serbia with Žujović, Filip Kljajić, Branko Krsmanović, Nikola Grulović and Rodoljub Čolaković as members.
+A decision was made to begin sabotage and small attacks on German and quisling forces.
+The Supreme Staff for Serbia was established, with Žujović, Filip Kljajić, Branko Krsmanović, Nikola Grulović and Rodoljub Čolaković as members.
 This date was later celebrated in socialist Yugoslavia as Fighter's Day.

 On July 5, a communist party proclamation appeared that called upon the Serbian people to struggle against the invaders.
-The Serbian people were reminded of their glorious past, and called upon to side with "invincible Slavic Russia" headed by Stalin, the greatest son of Russian people.
-Communists pointed time had come for armed struggle against invaders, urged people to organize partisan detachments, set fire in factories ad warehouses, destroy rails and communications, organise hiding of wheat, etc.
+The Serbian people were reminded of their glorious past, and called to side with "invincible Slavic Russia" headed by Stalin, the greatest son of Russian people.
+Communists pointed out time had come for an armed struggle against invaders, urged people to organize partisan detachments, set fire to factories and warehouses, destroy railroads and communications, organise hiding of wheat, etc.